manesqui/01-welcome/README.md

 ## Most Excellent Exercises!

 You now have chicago_crime.csv and salaries.csv in your homework directory.
 There are two scripts, `employees.sh` and `crime.sh`, which have structures for each of the questions below, which you'll fill out.
+Follow one step at a time, on each line, to complete the scripts.
 When you're done, fill in SOLUTIONS, as directed.

 ### Police Officers of the City of Chicago